 The goal here is to specify the frequency and wavenumber content of forcing functions required to force numerical ocean models.
 One task is to quantify the ocean model response to high wavenumber (25-500 km) winds.
 Since important responses have been found, a means of obtaining the needed high wavenumber information at the required frequency from satellite scatterometer measurements was developed.
 The product is an annual cycle (August 1996 through July 1997) of global scatterometer based winds.
 The resolution is one-half degree in both the zonal and meridional directions and every six hours in time.

-1980-83: Scientist I, National Center for Atmospheric Research, Boulder, CO
+National Center for Atmospheric Research, Boulder CO, 1998-Present